 Witnesses are excluded from the hearing room until their turn to give evidence and are examined under oath.
 A member of the Hearing Tribunal will swear in the witness using the Religious or Non-Religious Oath, whichever is requested by the witness.
 Following the oath, witnesses are required to state their name for the record and spell last name.

 Hearings are generally open to the public; however, the Hearing Tribunal is authorized to order all or parts of a Hearing be held in private.
-This is in keeping with Section 78(1) of the Act.
+This is in keeping with sec.
+78(1) of the Health Professions Act.

 The investigated person and presenting officer are entitled to be present throughout the entire hearing whether or not the hearing is held in private.